 This option provides for reduced levels of employment following official retirement.
-It is available to tenured academic employees ages 55 to 70 or to those under age 55 who have accumulated at least fifteen (15) years of full-time academic employee service at Tacoma Community College.
-The duration may continue up to a maximum five (5) years after retirement.
-The workload during the reduced retirement period may not exceed (1/3) per quarter of the employee's normal full time workload per quarter.
-During the reduced retirement period, the employees will have the same assurance of work assignment they would have as a full-time employee.
+It is available to tenured academic employees ages fifty-five (55) to seventy (70) or to those under age fifty-five (55) who have accumulated at least fifteen (15) years of full-time academic employee service at Tacoma Community College.
+The duration may continue up to a maximum five (5) years upon the start of phased retirement.
+The workload during the phased retirement period may not exceed (2/3) per quarter of the employee's normal full-time workload per quarter.
+During the phased retirement period, the employees are responsible for proportional non-instructional job responsibilities.
+Phased retirement employees will have the same assurance of work assignment they would have as a full-time employee provided that annual workload is confirmed by June 1 of the prior academic year.